What is a Price Test?

 - Are you over-reliant on traditional pricing strategies such as cost-plus pricing?

-Well, have any (or all) of the above questions rang alarm bells in your head?
-You might not even know the answer to some of the questions.
-It could be that you have been stuck with the same old (un-tested) pricing strategy for many years now and are reluctant to rock the pricing boat.
+If the alarm bell is ringing, or if you don't know or haven't even thought about the answer to some of the questions, it could be that you have been stuck with the same old (un-tested) pricing strategy for many years now and are reluctant to rock the pricing boat.

-However, it's a truth universally accepted by entrepreneurs and academics alike that by not testing your pricing you are not realising your full revenue potential.
-Pricing is acknowledged as one of the few business functions which
+However, it's a truth universally accepted by eCommerce companies and academics alike, that by not testing your pricing you are not realising your full revenue potential.
+Pricing is acknowledged as one of the few business functions which has a direct positive impact on your company's profitability so you'd be reckless in the extreme to bury your head in the sand over this.

 To give you an idea of how effectively pricing can influence consumer behaviour (and increase your profits), ponder on the results of a recent study done by three management professors at Yale.